MohitPant2803/Path_Finder_Visualiser/README.md

+## 🙋‍♂️ About Me

+Hi!
+I’m Mohit.
+I built this Terminal Pathfinding Visualizer as part of my journey into C++ development and algorithmic problem-solving.
+This project helped me explore core concepts like graph traversal, heuristics, and real-time visualization in a terminal environment.

+Feel free to fork, use, or suggest improvements — feedback is always welcome!

 # Terminal Pathfinding Visualizer (C++)

 This project is a terminal-based pathfinding visualizer implemented in C++.
 It allows users to input a grid, designate start and end points, add obstacles, and visualize the traversal of three popular pathfinding algorithms.